-During the year, the Committee has undertaken the following key activities:
+During the year, the Committee undertook the following key activities:

-- Reviewed and recommended to the Board the adoption of the Bank's annual financial statements; and - Reviewed the scope of the 2012 internal audit and compliance plans; - Performed oversight on the work performed by the external auditors throughout the year;

-- Reviewed the significant accounting, financial reporting and other issues raised by management, and the internal and external auditors; - Reviewed all Compliance reviews findings on all the Bank's business units raised by the Bank's Compliance and AML/CFT Department as well as other regulatory bodies; - Ensured that the Bank's Management was made aware of the Foreign Account Tax Compliance Act (FATCA) with an impact assessment conducted and an implementation roadmap developed towards the same; - Supervised the data cleansing project (Phase one) across the Bank's IT systems; and - Held private meetings at least every two (2) months with the Chief Internal Auditor and at least annually with the Head of Compliance & AML/CFT Department, without the presence of management.
+- Reviewed and recommended to the Board the adoption of the Bank's annual financial statements; - Reviewed the scope of the 2013 internal audit and compliance plans; - Performed oversight on the work performed by the external auditors throughout the year and made recommendations regarding their re-appointment; - Reviewed the significant accounting, financial reporting and other issues raised by management, and the internal and external auditors, including a review of all reports issued by the Bank's Internal Audit Department (which includes Credit Reviews and Investigation reports); - Reviewed the responses provided by the Bank to the QCB in respect of the QCB inspection report; - Reviewed the progress made by the Bank in resolving the various issues raised in Internal Audit reports, the external auditor's management letter and the QCB inspection report; - Reviewed all Compliance reviews findings on all the Bank's business units raised by the Bank's Compliance and AML/ CFT Department as well as other regulatory bodies; - Ensured that the Bank's Management was made aware of the Foreign Account Tax Compliance Act (FATCA) with an impact assessment conducted and an implementation roadmap developed towards the same; - Supervised the data cleansing project (Phase one) across the Bank's IT systems; and - Held private meetings at least every two (2) months with the Chief Internal Auditor and at least annually with the Head of Compliance and AML/CFT Department, without the presence of management.

-During 2012, the Board Audit and Compliance Committee met a total of six (6) times and minutes of such meetings are duly documented.
+During 2013, the Board Audit and Compliance Committee met a total of five (5) times and minutes of such meetings are duly documented.
 The table below provides the dates and Committee member attendance to committee meetings held: